mbugni/debian-remix/README.md

 # Debian Remix

 ## Purpose
-This project is a Debian remix (like a [Debian Live][01]) and aims to offer a complete system for multipurpose usage with localization support.
+This project is a Debian/KDE remix (like a [Debian Live][01]) and aims to be a complete system for personal computing with localization support.
 You can [download a live image][02] and try the software, and then install it in your PC if you want.
 You can also customize the image starting from available scripts.

 Main goals of this remix are:
 * Flatpak apps usage
 * adding common extra-repos
-* supporting printers and scanners
+* supporting external devices (like printers and scanners)

 ## How to build the LiveCD
-[See a detailed description][03] about how to build the live media.
+[See a detailed description][03] about how to build a live media using kiwi-ng.

 ### Prepare the working directories
 Clone the project into your `<source-path>` to get sources: